Binay Bhushan Das

 Binay Bhushan Das (born 16 November 1959) is an Indian politician belonging to the Bharatiya Janata Party (BJP).
-He was elected as a member of Tripura Legislative Assembly from Panisagar.
-MLA Binoy Bhusan Das takes oath as Tripura Assembly's Pro-tem Speaker.
-He was sworn in by Governor Satyadeo Narain Arya in the presence of Chief Minister Manik Saha and his Cabinet colleagues on 15 March 2023.
+He was elected as a member of the Tripura Legislative Assembly from Panisagar.

 Early life and political career

 Bhushan was born on 16 November 1959 in Jalabasa, North Tripura to Birendra Kumar Das and Droupadi Das.
-He has completed his Bachelor of Arts and Bachelors of Law.
-Bhushan married Sagata Das and has one son and one daughter namely Bishal Das and Sneha Das.
+He has Bachelor of Arts and Bachelor of Laws degrees.
+Bhushan married Sagata Das and has one son and one daughter: Bishal Das and Sneha Das.

-In 2018, he contested the 2018 Legislative Assembly election on a BJP ticket and was fielded against CPM’s Subodh Das.
+In 2018, he contested the 2018 Legislative Assembly election on a BJP ticket against CPM’s Subodh Das.
 He secured 49.88% of the votes polled and won by 15,892 votes.